elymma/TFL-Travel-Dashboard-Dash-App/README.md

 ##### Type of chart:
 * Pie chart
 ##### Visual design aspects:
-* Colour coded lines to distinguish between travel modes.
+* Colour coded areas to distinguish between travel modes.
 * Title describing what aspect of the data is being visualised, in this case the proportion each travel mode takes of the total TFL usage.
 * Subtitle indicating what time periods are currently displayed on the figure.